top of page

 Permit applications submitted less than 2 business days prior to the event will not be accepted.

-Any vendor identified operating without a permit will be required to shut down and stop operation.
-There are no exceptions to this requirement.
+Any vendor operating without a permit will be required to stop operation and close down.
+There are no exceptions.

 How to Apply